leaningtech/labs/src/content/blog/extreme-webassembly-2-the-sad-state-of-webassembly-tail-calls.md

 # Get in touch!

 Want to know more about the amazing and impossible products we make?
-Follow us on [Twitter](https://twitter.com/leaningtech) and [Medium](https://medium.com/leaningtech).
+Follow us on [Twitter](https://twitter.com/leaningtech) and join our Discord server.
 We are also eager to hear your opinion:

 - How do you feel about our tech?
 - Do you have in mind any cool use cases?